 Remember, a marketing agency is there to serve you and your needs, not the other way around.
 If enough people know what to look for and what to avoid, we can put an end to these useless, money-grabbing and inexperienced agencies and help a lot of businesses save a lot of money.

 Does this sound like your marketing agency?
 Are they charging you over the odds and not delivering on what was promised?
-If your marketing agency is not working for you contact Verb Marketing today and arrange a free consultation to discuss how we can make you more money.
+If your marketing agency is not working for you contact Verb Marketing today.
+You can arrange a free consultation to discuss how we can make you more money.
 Verb won’t confuse you with technical terminology or tie you into a long-term contract.
-We care about getting the most for our clients and always go above and beyond, to provide them with the results they desire.
+We care about getting the most for our clients.
+Therefore we always go above and beyond, to provide them with the results they desire.